 Professor Butler courses include Religion from Civil Rights to Black lives Matter, Religion in the African Diaspora, God and Money, Religion and American Politics, and Ritual and Practice in Religious Studies.
 She is a member of the graduate group in the History department at Penn.

 Butler’s recent book is White Evangelical Racism: The Politics of Morality in America.
 Her first book is Women in the Church of God in Christ: Making A Sanctified World, Both are published by Ferris and Ferris/UNC Press.
-Her next book project in progress is Reading Race: How Publishing created a lifeline for Black Baptists in Post Reconstruction America.
+She is also a contributor to the 1619 Project, with a chapter entitled "Church".

 Prof Butler is the 2022 winner of the Martin E Marty Award for the Public Understanding of Religion, given by the American Academy of Religion.
 She was also a Presidential fellow at Yale Divinity School for the 2019-2020 academic year, and in 2018 was awarded a Luce/ACLS Fellowship for the Religion, Journalism and International Affairs grant for the academic year to investigate Prosperity gospel and politics in the American and Nigerian context.

-Professor Butler currently serves as President of the American Society for Church history, and is also member of the American Academy of Religion, American Historical Association, and the International Communications Association.
+Professor Butler has served as President for the American Society for Church history and the Society for Pentecostal Studies.
+She is a member of the American Academy of Religion, American Historical Association, and the International Communications Association.
 She also is co-PI on The Crossroads Project on African American Religion, hosted at Princeton University.

 A sought-after commentator, Professor Butler is an opinion writer for MSNBC.
 Her articles have also been featured in the New York Times, The Washington Post, CNN, NBC, and The Guardian.
 She has served as a consultant to the PBS series Billy Graham, The Black Church, God in America and Aimee Semple McPherson